sultanofstaking/Zenon-Node-Troubleshooting/README.md

 # Zenon Pillar Updates & Troubleshooting

+## I created the guide below to help Zenon users udpate, diagnose, and fix errors in their nodes.
+The tips below are my own and not endorsed by the Zenon team.
+Please use the issue feature for fixes here.
+If you need to reach me 1:1 DM me on TG @SultanOfStaking - Try at your own risk.

-## znnd v0.0.3 update
+## How to update your node / pillar

-You have until April 8th to update your pillars to znnd v0.0.3.
-Luckily the Zenon team has made this easy for all by integrating the update into a new znn conroller.
-All you have to do is download the new controller and deploy the update.
+Zenon has made updating your node easy for all by building the update process into the znn conroller.
+All you have to do is download controller v0.0.3 or later and deploy the update.
 Steps below.

 1. Log into your vps
-2. Download the new controller using the following command
+2. Download controller v0.0.3 if you dont already have it using the following command:
 ```
 wget https://github.com/zenon-network/znn_controller_dart/releases/download/v0.0.3-alphanet/znn-controller-linux-amd64.zip && unzip -o znn-controller-linux-amd64.zip
 ```